Alexandria Cost of Living: Alexandria, VA Living Expenses Guide

 Although the city population is only about 160,000, Alexandria, Virginia, is a community steeped in history.
 Founded in 1759, the area has had an important role in many historical events.
 Today, the culture of the city is greatly influenced by its proximity to Washington, D.C.
 In fact, several of the national landmarks linked to D.C. are actually in Alexandria.
 Additionally, the National Science Foundation headquarters and the U.S. Patent and Trademark Office both moved to the area in the current century.

 For the past decade, the community has experienced a steady population growth of about 1% each year.
-Without question, the largest employment influences are related to the federal government.
-In particular, the U.S. Department of Defense and the Institute for Defense Analysis both significantly contribute to the local economy in the form of paychecks.
+Without question, the largest employment influences on Alexandria's economy are related to the federal government.
+In particular, the U.S. Department of Defense and the Institute for Defense Analysis both significantly contribute to Alexandria's local economy in the form of paychecks.
 Nongovernmental groups like United Way and Volunteers of America have also established a headquarters in the city to be close to the nation's political center.